SEAsouthern/lab-06-back-end/README.md

 Actual time needed to complete: 1h

-Number and name of feature: Heroku Deployment
+Number and name of feature: Lab 06 #2 Heroku Deployment

 Estimate of time needed to complete: 1h